Spontaneous and stimulus-induced coherent states of critically balanced neuronal networks: Discussion

 The present study was largely inspired by a previous investigation of RNNs \cite{PhysRevX.5.041030} and by a couple of published and unpublished studies on the same model as ours \cite{PhysRevE.88.042824, Stern2016}.
 In the former study \cite{PhysRevX.5.041030}, the authors investigated a network with a balance between strong excitation and inhibition, providing a theoretical framework for dealing with a network with multiple neuronal populations and for analyzing its non-trivial fixed points and transitions to chaos.
-Our study used their theoretical framework as a starting point to further analyze the non-trivial population dynamics that they had not analyzed.
+Our study used their theoretical framework as a starting point to analyze further the non-trivial population dynamics that they had not analyzed.
 In the latter published study \cite{PhysRevE.88.042824}, the authors numerically analyzed the same network as ours and found similar oscillatory dynamics.
-They further analyzed the dynamics with approximate reduced equations and related them to eigenvalues of the connectivity matrices.
+They further analyzed the dynamics with approximate reduced equations and related them to the eigenvalues of the connectivity matrices.
 Although these results were quite inspiring, their approach---focusing on the eigenvalues with the largest real parts---was not always sufficient to characterize behavior of the model.
-It is known that eigenvalues of the connectivity matrices of their networks in the $N\rightarrow \infty $ limit are uniformly distributed over a disk \cite{Tao2013} [Fig.\ref{figure_outlier_eigenvalues_weight_matrix}(b)].
-This implies that it is difficult to select a single eigen-space that effectively determines the dynamics in this limit, on which their theory relied.
-In the unpublished study with a similar approach \cite{Stern2016}, the authors argued that a model similar to ours showed qualitatively different dynamics, depending on the configuration of the random connectivity.
-They attributed this phenomenon to configuration-dependent outlier eigenvalues of the connectivity matrices, and came to the pessimistic conclusion that an MFT cannot predict the behavior of the model.
-Some time after we initially publicized the present results, a very recent work \cite{Landau_Sompolinsky} examined the case with $g_0\approx 0,\infty $ for our networks.
-The authors developed a perturbative mean-field theory combined with the approach of \cite{PhysRevE.88.042824}.
-Although they gained insights into the behavior of the model analytically, their theory still largely relies on heuristic approximate calculations, and its application is limited to nearly deterministic dynamics with small fluctuations.
-In contrast with these previous studies, we derived an MFT in a much more rigorous manner and laid a foundation for further analysis.
+It is known that the eigenvalues of the connectivity matrices of their networks with finely tuned weights in the $N\rightarrow \infty $ limit are uniformly distributed over a disk \cite{Tao2013} [Fig.\ref{figure_outlier_eigenvalues_weight_matrix}(b)].
+This implies that it is difficult to select a single eigenspace that effectively determines the dynamics in this limit, on which their theory relied.
+The unpublished study \cite{Stern2016} also took a similar approach for the same model and came to a pessimistic conclusion about the usefulness of an MFT in this setting.
+Sometime after we initially publicized the present results, a very recent work \cite{Landau_Sompolinsky} examined the case with $g_0\approx 0,\infty $ for our networks.
+Those authors developed a perturbative mean-field theory combined with the approach of \cite{PhysRevE.88.042824}.
+Although they gained insights into the behavior of the model analytically, their theory still largely relies on heuristic, approximate calculations, and its application is limited to nearly deterministic dynamics with small fluctuations.
+In contrast with these previous studies, we have here derived an MFT in a much more rigorous manner and have laid a foundation for further analysis.
 Our theory applies to the entire range of model parameters and gives accurate probabilistic descriptions of large macroscopic fluctuations.